poojahooda22/lazarev-website/README.md

 ## Getting Started
 First, run the development serve
 Open [http://localhost:3000](http://localhost:3000)
-You can start editing the p
+You can start editing the
 This pro
 - [Next.j
 - [Learn Next.js]